 - Washing your hands thoroughly and frequently

-- Caring for wounds, keeping them clean and avoid infection
+- Caring for wounds, keeping them clean to avoid infection

 - Asking your doctor if you need vaccinations against illnesses like influenza and pneumonia

-Unfortunately, there is no single sign or symptom of Sepsis.
-The most common report from Sepsis survivors is that the symptoms they were feeling - fever, chills, pain, shortness of breath - were the worst they had every felt.
-Other warning signs to pay particular attention to are dizziness, confusion or being less responsive or unable to be awakened.
-We have all had colds.
-Sepsis is more severe than a cold.
+Unfortunately, there is no single sign or symptom of sepsis.
+The most common report from sepsis survivors is that the symptoms they were feeling - fever, chills, pain, shortness of breath - were the worst they had ever felt.
+Other warning signs to pay particular attention to are dizziness, confusion, being less responsive or unable to be awakened.
+We have all had colds but sepsis is more severe than a cold.

-Once of the easiest ways to prevent Sepsis is by making sure that no one touches you in the hospital unless you see them wash their hands.
-This is the greatest protection against infections and Sepsis in the hospital.
+One of the easiest ways to prevent sepsis is by making sure that no one touches you in the hospital unless you see them wash their hands.
+This is the greatest protection against infections and sepsis in the hospital.

 You aren't alone.
-A recent national survey found that less than half of American have ever heard of Sepsis.
+A recent national survey found that just over half of Americans have heard of sepsis.
 Sepsis may occur in a patient battling other conditions, such as cancer or stroke.
-A lack of awareness of Sepsis makes it easier to refer to these deaths as complications of the prior condition rather than from Sepsis.
+A lack of sepsis awareness makes it easier to refer to these deaths as complications of the prior condition; rather than from sepsis.
 Sepsis is also often referred to in the media as "septicemia" or "blood poisoning" - increasing confusion.

 What can I do to help?